jadedocelot/Bin2rong/bryn/pytorch/README.md

 	criterion = nn.NLLLoss()

 ## Dont know what the two examples abvove do?
 Well dont fret, We'll show you.....I think.

-- FIRST, the stochastic gradient optimizer
+- FIRST, the Stochastic Gradient Descent Optimizer and speified learning rate of 0.01 and a momentum of 0.09

+- We also need to supply the network with parameters to the network